-The Brits started adding a wee bit of brandy to the still wine to help sustain it during the voyage back to England.
-This brandy addition served to give the fragile still wine the fortitude to make the long trip on a rocking boat without spoiling, but it also made the wine considerably sweeter when it was added early enough to halt fermentation and leave residual sugar levels on the higher end.
-As a result, Ports have a reputation for being higher in alcohol, noticeably sweeter, with more body and palate density than other still wines.
-Fans of rich cheese and decadent desserts appreciate Ports pairing versatility and uncanny ability to even function as dessert itself.
+The Brits started adding a wee bit of brandy to the Port to help sustain it during the voyage back to England.
+The brandy served to give the fragile still wine the fortitude to make the long trip on a rocking boat without spoiling, but it also made the wine considerably sweeter when it was added early enough to halt fermentation and leave residual sugar levels on the higher end.
+As a result, Ports have a reputation for being higher in alcohol, noticeably sweeter, and with more body and palate density than other wines.
+Fans of rich cheese and decadent desserts appreciate Port's pairing versatility and uncanny ability to even function as dessert itself.

-What Is Port
+What Is Port?

-How Is Port Made
+How Is Port Made?

 Types of Port

-Foods to Pair with a Ruby Port: Blue cheese, milk chocolate, and berry-based desserts.
+Foods to Pair With a Ruby Port: Blue cheese, milk chocolate, and berry-based desserts.

 Storing and Serving Port

 Vintage Ports should be stored on their sides, in a dark, cool environment like their still wine counterparts.
 Ruby and Tawny Ports are ready to drink once released and can either be stored upright or on their sides.
-Once opened Ports can last from a day (Vintage Port) to several weeks for Ruby Ports and several months for a Tawny Port.
+Once opened, Ports can last from a day (Vintage Port) to several weeks for Ruby Ports and several months for a Tawny Port.
 When serving Port, try to keep the serving temperature right around 60-65 degrees.
 Serving Port wine with a slight chill will lift the aromatics and focus the innate fruit and flavor components.